The Cannonball Adderley Quintet & Orchestra

-The Cannonball Adderley Quintet & Orchestra (also known as Experience in E) is an album by jazz saxophonist Cannonball Adderley recorded in Los Angeles, California in 1970 featuring performances by Adderley's Quintet featuring Nat Adderley, Joe Zawinul, Walter Booker and Roy McCurdy with an unidentified orchestra conducted by William Fisher or Lalo Schifrin.
+The Cannonball Adderley Quintet & Orchestra (also known as Experience in E and Experience, Tensity, Dialogue) is an album by jazz saxophonist Cannonball Adderley recorded in Los Angeles, California in 1970 featuring performances by Adderley's Quintet featuring Nat Adderley, Joe Zawinul, Walter Booker and Roy McCurdy with an unidentified orchestra conducted by William S. Fischer or Lalo Schifrin.

 Reception

 The Allmusic review awarded the album 3 stars.

+Chart performance

+The album peaked at No. 194 on the Billboard Top LPs during a two-week stay on the chart.